* BOJ doubles pace of ETF, J-REIT purchases for time being

 * Short-, long-term rate targets left unchanged

-The central bank also decided to create a new loan programme to extend one-year, zero-rate loans to financial institutions in an effort to boost lending to firms hit by the virus outbreak.
+The central bank also decided to create a new loan programme to assist funding of small firms hit by the health crisis, and ramp up buying of commercial paper and corporate bonds.

 At the meeting, the BOJ decided to buy ETFs at an annual pace of around 12 trillion yen ($112.55 billion), double the previous amount, until markets stabilise from the recent rout.

 It will also double the pace of purchases for Japanese real-estate trust funds (J-REIT) to 180 billion yen per year, for the time being, the statement said.

 The BOJ said it will revert to the original pace of buying once markets stabilise, suggesting that the stepped-up purchases were a temporary measure to address the latest market turmoil.